 The new Museum, offers an original, varied aesthetic and educational jewellery experience, enhancing items with ancient origins, deeply rooted in human culture.

-For the exclusive use of the terrace (for a maximum of 150 people), the loggia (for a maximum of 350 people), the hall on the noble floor (for a maximum of 300 people) and the Domus Comestabilis room (for a maximum of 50 people), please refer to the cultural and growth promoting sector (email: firstname.lastname@example.org- number 0444222122 - fax 0444222155).
+For the exclusive use of the terrace (for a maximum of 150 people), the loggia (for a maximum of 350 people), the hall on the noble floor (for a maximum of 300 people) and the Domus Comestabilis room (for a maximum of 50 people), please refer to the Cultural and museum activities service (email: firstname.lastname@example.org- number 0444222122 - fax 0444222155).

 Prices and forms available at: http://www.museicivicivicenza.it/it/other/condizioni.php